PereiraLegend/My_Public_Projects/README.md

 * The Pong game again, this time created in C# using opentk;

 * An object face detector through the webcam, where I apply the "basics of computer vision";

+* An Api used to implement a CRUD system

+* A FrontEnd of a clothing ecommerce created using Nextjs

+* A FrontEnd of a node ecommerce created using Nextjs

 Well it's just the beginning, but soon I'll fill in more projects 😅 😉, if you want to see what I'm currently doing, go to ( [my notes](https://github.com/PereiraLegend/Anotacoes) );